yaseenagag/tdd-resolute/README.md

   12 passing (3s)
 ```

+** Get All The Tests To Pass! :D**

-Your job is to make [all the tests](https://github.com/GuildCrafts/tdd-bookstore/blob/master/test/server_test.js) pass by designing a database schema and writing code withing `/server`.
+Your task is to make [all these tests](https://github.com/GuildCrafts/tdd-bookstore/blob/master/test/server_test.js) pass by designing a database schema and writing code within `/server`.

 ## Setup